HK-FLYE/SurrogateModel/ReadMe.md

 Build python environment with commond:

-`conda create --prefix="your env directory with name" -f ……\……\SurrogateEnvironment.yaml`
+`conda env create --prefix="your env directory with name" -f ……\……\SurrogateEnvironment.yaml`

 ## STL to obj